PoCInnovation/ChainMe/README.md

     npm install

 ## Quick Start
-To start using the challenges, you need a etherum wallet like metamask, then set the environment variables listed bellow in the .env file and you can just launch the project with:
+To start using the challenges, you need two etherum wallet like metamask (one to host the challenges and one to attack the challenges), then set the environment variables listed bellow in the .env file and you can just launch the project with:

     npm run [init CHALLENGE] [test CHALLENGE ADDRESS]